Interpretable (not just posthoc-explainable) medical claims modeling for discharge placement to prevent avoidable all-cause readmissions or death: Introduction

 \section{Introduction}

-The overarching goal of any healthcare system is to enhance the health of the patients it serves.
-Resources, including healthcare dollars, are a primary limitation to achieving this goal.
-A secondary limitation is preventable harm inadvertently caused by the delivery of healthcare.
-Preventable harm also unfortunately contributes to overall healthcare dollars consumed as redundant care is administered to compensate for the harm inflicted.
-Readmission to the hospital as well as adverse events related to medical care have been identified as two kinds of incidents that are associated with increased healthcare spending and preventable harm.
-For example, in 2011 it was estimated that the hospital costs for adult 30-day all cause hospital readmission in the United States was about \$41.3 billion~\cite{hinesConditionsLargestNumber2014}.

-To improve outcomes, Medicare, through its Hospital Readmissions Reduction Program (HRRP)~\cite{mcilvennanHospitalReadmissionsReduction2015}, has targeted the reduction of readmissions that occur within the 30-days after discharge.
-The HRRP modifies the pre-existing inpatient payment system, penalizing readmissions.
-One effect of these programmatic changes has been interest in interventions surrounding transitions of care.
-These interventions include discharge planning services such as transfers to less-intensive healthcare institutions, as well as postdischarge outpatient interventions such as contacting the patient after discharge to check medications compliance.
-The availability of medical claims and electronic health records make it possible to assess the efficacy of these interventions retroactively.
+Preventable readmission after hospital discharge is costly.
+In 2011, for adult 30-day all cause hospital readmission in the United States, the cost was about \$41.3 billion~\citep{hinesConditionsLargestNumber2014}.
+To improve outcomes, Medicare, through its Hospital Readmissions Reduction Program~\citep{mcilvennanHospitalReadmissionsReduction2015}, penalizes providers for readmissions that occur within the 30-days after discharge; penalties have spurred interest in interventions surrounding transitions of care including discharge planning services such as hand-offs to less-intensive healthcare institutions.
+Population-level medical claims data make it possible to assess the efficacy of these interventions retroactively.
+This manuscript focuses on the problem of deciding discharge placement for individuals in order to prevent readmission or death.